 Fetishes come in a range of forms, from a longing to slobber on a set of toes to wanting to be penetrated by an extraterrestrial.
 Of course, with sexual desires, some are much easier to fulfill, while others are just impossible.
 From wanting to be trampled by a voluptuous gigantic woman to being anally swallowed by a dragon, impractical fetishes come with challenges way beyond telling your partner that you like it rough.

-Castro, who has been involved with fetish for over 30 years, said that having an impossible fetish isn't easy, but there are things you can do.
+Castro, who has been involved with fetish for more than 30 years, said that having an impossible fetish isn't easy, but there are things you can do.

 "I find it's the case that people [are affected mentally and emotionally by these fetishes], that is why they come to me for help," Castro said.
 "Most of our fetish takes place in the brain, so first of all you have to accept that you can't have sex with an alien, but you can imagine it."

 So, can a vivid imagination really satisfy your deepest desires?
 We reached out to people with impossible fetishes to find out how they cope.